Leveraging Complementary Attention maps in vision transformers for OCT image analysis: Methodology

 \subsection{Dataset}

-The competition provided a rich dataset, OLIVES \cite{prabhushankarolives2022}, encompassing 9408 labeled image-biomarker pairs from 96 patients and an additional 78185 unlabeled OCT images, each accompanied by clinical labels.
-The competition was divided into two phases as follows.
-In Phase 1 (2), the test dataset consisted of 3871 (250) images from 40 different (167 new) patients.
+For training, we utilized OLIVES \cite{prabhushankarolives2022}, a rich dataset encompassing 9408 labeled image-biomarker pairs collected from 96 patients over a period of 100 weeks and an additional 78185 unlabeled OCT images, each accompanied by clinical labels.
+We used an 80:20 train-validation split for pilot experiments.
+For our final ensemble model we used cross-validation for full utilization of the entire training dataset.
+We evaluated our solution on two different test datasets as follows.
+Aimed at evaluating generalization capabilities, test dataset 1 comprised 3871 images from 40 different patients.
+To evaluate personalization capabilities, we used test dataset 2 consisting of 250 images collected from 167 new patients.
+We refer to these datasets as \textit{Testset-1} and \textit{Testset-2} respectively.

-Each OCT scan segment was labeled to denote the presence or absence of 6 biomarkers, namely Intraretinal Hyperreflective Foci (IRHRF), Partially Attached Vitreous Face (PAVF), Fully Attached Vitreous Face (FAVF), Intraretinal Fluid (IRF), Diffuse Retinal Thickening or Diabetic Macular Edema (DRT/DME) and Vitreous Debris (VD).
+Each OCT scan segment had labels to denote the presence or absence of 6 biomarkers, namely Intraretinal Hyperreflective Foci (IRHRF), Partially Attached Vitreous Face (PAVF), Fully Attached Vitreous Face (FAVF), Intraretinal Fluid (IRF), Diffuse Retinal Thickening or Diabetic Macular Edema (DRT/DME) and Vitreous Debris (VD).
 Depending on the spatial extent, IRHRF and IRF can be loosely grouped as \textit{local} features, meaning they could be detected by looking at just a subsection of the image.
-On the other hand, PAVF, FAVF, and VD are \textit{global} features with DRT/DME falling somewhat in between.
-We elucidate the rationale behind the dataset partitioning in relation to model architecture in section~\ref{ssec:spatial}.
+On the other hand, PAVF, FAVF, and VD are \textit{global} features, with DRT/DME falling in between.